Updated March 31, 2026

 - Indiana commercial auto liability minimums are $25,000/$50,000/$25,000, so contractors using trucks, vans, or trailers should verify hired auto and non-owned auto needs as part of the quote process.

-- Indiana requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect sign shop or storage-yard rental agreements in cities such as Indianapolis, Fort Wayne, and Evansville.
+- Most commercial leases in Indiana require proof of general liability coverage, which can affect sign shop or storage-yard rental agreements in cities such as Indianapolis, Fort Wayne, and Evansville.

 - Indiana sign installation contractors should confirm that their policy includes liability for third-party claims tied to customer injury, property damage, and advertising injury when working around commercial properties and public walkways.